Welcome to the Ultimate Guide to Solar Panels in Maryland

 $0.0085/kWh for very large systems

 For homeowners with deeper pockets and lots of land, you can qualify for the state’s Clean Energy Production Tax Credit.
-To qualify, your solar system needs to be pretty big -- we're talking 28-kW of panels, which is more than 5 times bigger than the average system.
+To qualify, your solar system needs to be pretty big -- we're talking 28-kW of panels, which is nearly 3 times bigger than the average system.
 So if you have the roof space on your mansion, you can get at least a $1,000 state tax credit.

 How do you get there?
 Maryland will credit you $0.0085 (that’s a fraction of a cent) for each kWh you feed back into the grid toward your annual state tax.
 So your system would need to kick out at least 23,530 kWh to hit that magical $1,000 level.
 Only systems sized 20kW and up can do that.
 If you are in the position to install a system that large, you can take your production tax credit annually for 5 years.
 Not too shabby, Daddy Warbucks.